MatthiasHansHeinrichSchmitt/RUST_exam/README.md

 For each point:
 - If `val == nodata`, use black `[0, 0, 0]`
-- Else, normalize and convert elevation to color with `viridis`
+- Else, normalise and convert elevation to color with `viridis`
 - Then calculate hillshade

 ---